matthieu-bruneaux/mb-python-seq-utils/README.md

 file format reader and a GOtree class with methods to retrieve all ancestors from a given GO id.

-GO tree is built based on the /is_a/ fields, and so checking against cyclic graph is performed.
+GO tree is built based on the *is_a* fields, and no checking against cyclic graph is performed.
 The resulting graph ([example](https://github.com/matthieu-bruneaux/python-bioinformatic-utils/raw/master/gene.ontology/toto.pdf)) can be produced using **graphviz**.